AaimarJProjects/ssh-server-hardening-lab/README.md

+# Month 1 is being actively updated

 # SSH Hardening and Linux Permissions Lab

 ## What this is

 This is my hands on home lab where I practice cybersecurity concepts each week.
 I document everything I do, why I did it, and what I learned so that I can refer back to it and explain it to anyone.